 I definitely have highs and lows.
 Often, I’m at the high of a new idea–one that I think can be REALLY promising.
 This feels good.
 Really, really good.
 Mmmm.
 It’s so happy and life is worth living.
-But then, swinging to the lows, which are filled with disheartening moments of despair where I think to myself: it’s not worth it, everyone’s doing something, there’s no way to compete, even babies have their own pet projects, *kills self in self-hating moment*
+But then, swinging to the lows, which are filled with disheartening moments of despair where I think to myself: it’s not worth it, everyone’s doing something, there’s no way to compete, even babies have their own pet projects, *kills self in self-hating moment*I read that quote a few nights ago, and I practically laughed myself to sleep.
+I love that quote, because it’s true (and false) in oh so many ways.
+Many of you have had the pride and joy of thinking that you know the next billion dollar idea.
+For scholars, a similar feeling is found when you come to a philosophical epiphany.
+The high is so great, that it’s difficult to get your mind onto anything else.

 - Anonymous Blogger